-Looking for an off the grid Costa Rica hotel?
-Hiking, milking cows, horseback riding and more await you at the fabulous La Carolina Lodge near Tenorio Volcano National Park.
+Looking for an off-the-grid Costa Rica hotel?
+Hiking, milking cows, horseback riding and more await you at the fabulous La Carolina Lodge, Costa Rica- near the Tenorio Volcano National Park.

 Our kids just learned more in 48 hours of travel than they ever would have at school.